 Remember, just because a student qualifies for need-based aid, it doesn’t mean that a college has money to give that student.
 Say a family did their CSS Profile calculation, and their Expected Family Contribution (EFC) came back as $50,000.
 If a college costs $75,000 per year and meets 100% of need, the college would “fill the need” by paying the extra $25,000 for you.
 That $25,000 is a family’s Demonstrated Financial Need.
 Usually a college able to do this is one with a large endowment funded by alumni donations.

 This article lists recent colleges able to meet 100% of Demonstrated Financial Need.
 Some colleges can do this without requiring the student take out any loans.
 Others have certain income thresholds, and still others include loans in their financial aid packages.
 (Note this list can change from year to year.)

 What does all this mean to your college search?

 Families need to understand where they fit in financially.
 You can use this calculator to estimate what your EFC will be for each.
 However remember with IM schools, they have more discretion and can look at numbers differently, so this calculator is not exact.

 If your family is a borderline candidate to qualify for need-based aid, you want to search for those schools that will award you with aid (that will also be a fit academically and socially).
 Don’t assume you know how “need” is defined.
-Stanford states on their website that, “Families with incomes at higher levels (typically up to $225,000) may also qualify for assistance.”
+For example, check out this page from Stanford.
 You might be surprised.